percona/pmm/markdown/dbaas.md

 ### Create a PSMDB Cluster

-The PSMDB Create endpoint can also set defaults so, creating a PSMDB cluster can be made with a request like this:
+The PSMDB `Create` endpoint can also set defaults, so creating a PSMDB cluster can be made with a request like this:

 ```bash
 curl -X POST "http://localhost/v1/management/DBaaS/PSMDBCluster/Create" \